 In most cases, a nursing home or senior living community will provide activities for residents.
 Prospective residents should find out about the daily schedule and about unscheduled activities.

-How easy is it to access amenities and services?
+8. How Easy is it to Access Amenities and Services?

 Meals should be well-balanced, attractive and taste good.
 The facility should also be able to make accommodations for special dietary needs including low sodium and gluten free.

-If you'd like to set up a tour and luncheon, simply fill out this form or contact us for further questions!
+Now that you know the questions to ask, it's time to ask them.
+If you'd like to set up a tour, contact us for further questions!